prateushsharma/constellation_signing_project/README.md

 ### `npm start`
-starts the development serer in http://localhost:5431 You can visit and intercat with the app
+starts the development serer in http://localhost:5431 You can visit and interact with the app